 I’ve been playing the guitar for twenty-eight years now, and studied with a variety of teachers including Bob Ferguson and Michael Harris.
 I began teaching guitar lessons when I was a sophomore at Wright State University in Dayton, Ohio.
 I graduated with a B.A. in Communications and then moved to the Boston area in 1997 and began working full time as a guitar teacher within a few months.
-Since then, I’ve also played in a variety of original and cover bands, and written a number of songs of my own.
-I’m working on recording these as instrumentals with my home studio.
+Since then, I’ve also played in a variety of original and cover bands and written a number of songs of my own.

 Why take lessons from me?